Content Caching MDM payload settings for Apple devices

 When peer listen ranges is configured, the content cache successfully responds only to peer cache queries from content caches with an IP address contained within IP address ranges you enter.

-When PeerListenRanges is any other type or the value is missing, the content cache will successfully respond to cache queries from all other content caches.
+When PeerListenRanges is any other type or the value is missing, the content cache successfully responds to cache queries from all other content caches.

-Peer listen ranges only affects which content caches this content cache will successfully respond to cache queries from.
-It has no effect on the list of peers this content cache will query for content and download content from.
+Peer listen ranges only affects which content caches this content cache successfully responds to cache queries from.
+It has no effect on the list of peers this content cache queries for content and downloads content from.

 When peer listen ranges is empty, the content cache responds with an error to cache queries from any other content cache.